 How Can Drive-thru Digital Signage Be Used?

-1. Digital Menus
+1. Digital Drive-Thu Menu Board

 With digital signage scheduling, outdoor displays allow you to schedule different menus to display at different times of the day.
 For example, if you have a breakfast menu that’s available from 4am to 11:30am, you can schedule the menu to play within these times.
 When the clock reaches 11:30am, your regular menu will be displayed.
 This added bonus means that staff can focus their time elsewhere, comfortable in the knowledge their menus have updated.

-2. Self-ordering Kiosks
+2. Drive-Thru Kiosks

-Self-ordering kiosks have played a huge role in the digitalisation of restaurants.
+Drive-thru kiosks have played a huge role in the digitalisation of restaurants.

 In the past, restaurants may have only been able to take 2-3 orders at a time, but with the introduction of 6-8 self-ordering kiosks, twice the number of customers can request their order which is sent directly to the kitchen.
 But what are the benefits of taking this technology outside?

 When you visit a drive-thru, you are likely to place your order by speaking into a microphone.
 The cashier on the receiving end takes your order and sends it to the kitchen.
 Unfortunately, this method has left many customers frustrated with wrong orders, or not being able to hear operators.
 This causes many customers to drive back through the drive-thru to amend their order.
-Not only can this result in an unhappy customer, it also takes up a space in the queue that could be used by a new customer.
+Not only can this result in an unhappy customer, but it also takes up space in the queue that could be used by a new customer.
 So what’s the solution?

-3. Personalised Content
+3. Number Plate Recognition and Personalised Content

-A restaurant can start by displaying welcome messages to cars to regular customers.
+A restaurant can start by displaying welcome messages to cars of regular customers.
 Once a car has been through the drive-thru several times, there will be sufficient previous order information to target promotions more efficiently.

 A great way to harness this technology is to provide personalised deals to upsell certain customers.
 For example, if the customer with the number plate “A1B2C3” usually gets a medium burger meal with a drink.
 You can display a custom offer that allows them to add another side for 50% cheaper than usual.
 Alternatively, the order process can be sped up by letting customers repeat their orders.